 Despite the qualitative picture of the Dimits shift as just outlined being somewhat firmly established, there are still some key features which are poorly understood.
 Thus a general quantitative prediction of the Dimits shift has proven elusive.
 To describe the ITG turbulence typically observed in experiments, it is necessary to employ full gyrokinetics to retain all relevant physics \citep{Catto1978,Frieman1982,Abel2013}.
 This however is a highly complex kinetic system, and attempting to thoroughly account for all the possibly relevant features necessary for a full description of the Dimits shift has proved a daunting task.
 Instead much research has been undertaken for simpler systems which are analytically tractable, typically of the Hasegawa-Mima-Wakatani family \citep{Hasegawa1978,Hasegawa1983}, in order to gain the insight necessary to parse key features which could render the gyrokinetic problem solvable.

 Many different features have been observed which could prove to be of relevance for the full problem.
-These include, but are not limited to, coupling to subdominant modes at unstable scales \citep{Makwana2014}, time-coherent localised soliton structures known as ferdinons \citep{VanWyk2016,VanWyk2017,Ivanov2020}, zonal-drift predator-prey-type interactions \citep{Kobayashi2012,Berionni2011}, or the ability of a turbulent momentum flux to tear down or build up a decaying zonal profile \citep{Kim2002,Ivanov2020}.
-One feature, however, which crops up repeatedly in these studies is that instability causing drift waves to arise from an initially zonally dominated state that is known as the tertiary instability\citep{Rogers2000b}.
+These include, but are not limited to, coupling to subdominant modes at unstable scales \citep{Makwana2014,Pueschel2021}, time-coherent localised soliton structures known as ferdinons \citep{VanWyk2016,VanWyk2017,Ivanov2020}, zonal-drift predator-prey-type interactions \citep{Kobayashi2012,Berionni2011}, or the ability of a turbulent momentum flux to tear down or build up a decaying zonal profile \citep{Kim2002,Ivanov2020}.
+One feature which however repeatedly crops up in these studies is that instability causing drift waves to arise from an initially zonally dominated state, known as the tertiary instability \citep{Rogers2000b}.

-Despite seemingly being a natural candidate to explain the observed Dimits shift, based on findings from simpler systems, the importance for the Dimits shift of the tertiary instability has nevertheless been a topic of debate within the literature. \citet{St-Onge2018} and \citet{Zhu2020} for example based accurate predictions upon it, while \citet{Li2018a}, \citet{Rath2018}, and \citet{Ivanov2020} on the contrary reported finding it unimportant.
-To help rectify this confusion, in this paper we will thus attempt to shed some light on the the tertiary mode in the Dimits regime by investigating its relevance for the Dimits transition in a strongly driven fluid system directly derived from gyrokinetics.
+Despite seemingly being a natural candidate to explain the observed Dimits shift, based on findings from simpler systems, the importance of the tertiary instability for the Dimits shift has nevertheless been a topic of debate within the literature. \citet{St-Onge2018} and \citet{Zhu2020}, for example, based accurate predictions upon it, while \citet{Li2018a} and \citet{Ivanov2020} on the contrary reported finding it unimportant.
+To help rectify this confusion, in this paper we will thus attempt to shed some light on the tertiary mode in the Dimits regime, investigating its relevance for the Dimits transition in a strongly driven fluid system directly derived from gyrokinetics.